gustavjorlov/MqttNodeClient/README.md

 ### Setup

 - Create a thing in AWS IoT console and give it a name.
+Take note of the IoT endpoint in the IoT dashboard.
 - Download certificates associated to that thing and store in a separate folder in this project for instance
 - Create a `config.json` file that has the following structure